Mo-Abouelea/Explore-US-Bikeshare-Data/README.md

 # Introduction

-In this project, we will explore data related to bike share systems in three major cities in the United States: Chicago, New York City, and Washington.
+This project explores data related to bike share systems in three major cities in the United States: Chicago, New York City, and Washington.
 The data will be imported and analyzed using Python to answer interesting questions about it through computing descriptive statistics.
-Furthermore,
+Furthermore, an interactive terminal experience will be created to present these statistics using raw input.
+The purpose of this project is to gain insights into bike share systems in these cities and present the findings in an accessible way.

 ## Software used
 Python 3, NumPy, and pandas are installed using Anaconda.